Numéro (band)

-Biography
+Background

 Jérôme Rocipon is a native of Bordeaux, France and played as a guitarist in various rock groups in the country with additional interests in hip hop.
 He started to correspond with Pierre Crube, a composer of experimental electronic music from Montreal in the primarily Francophone province of Quebec in Canada.
 The two exchanged their compositions on the Internet.
 From this exchange, the project Numéro# was born, and their compositions were put online on MySpace.

 Their debut album, L'Idéologie des stars, was released in 2006 on the Montreal-based independent label Saboteur Musique.
 The duo performed heavily, including notably opening up for TTC.
 A single, "Hit pop", started to receive play on commercial top 40 radio, which is unusual for an independent group.

 The band's second single, "Chewing-Gum Fraise", is their biggest hit in Canada, mostly Quebec.
 The song's video was the #2 video of the year on MusiquePlus.

+The duo's second album, Sport De Combat, was reviewed by Romina Wendell of Exclaim!, who noted, "Keeping to the album's combative theme, Numéro's straight-up, self-aware and slightly gritty electro pop brand is lushed-up with a lot of fuzzy bass and pads."